ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/metadata.md

 1. TOC
 {:toc}

 RO-Crate aims to capture and describe the [Research Object][ResearchObject] using structured _metadata_.
+Specifically, an RO-Crate is described using _JSON-LD_ by an _RO-Crate Metadata Document_.
+As explained in section [RO-Crate Structure](structure) this may be stored in an _RO-Crate Metadata File_.

-The _RO-Crate Metadata Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular:
+The _RO-Crate Metadata Document_ contains the metadata that describes the RO-Crate and its content, in particular:

 * [Root Data Entity](root-data-entity) - the RO-Crate `Dataset` itself, a gathering of data
 * [Data Entities](data-entities) - the _data_ payload, in the form of files and folders